-Download ES Task Manager (Free)
+Download App Killer and Manager (Free)

-4. Advanced Task Manager
+Bonus: Advanced Task Manager

 The app also comes with a virus scanner to rid your device of any malicious files and a neat batch uninstall feature which will allow you to remove unwanted apps from your Android smartphone with relative ease.
 On top of that, the app even allows users to automate the app killing process so that the app can automatically kill selected apps when the device’s screen is turned off, upon startup or keep killing apps on its own in the background.

-Download Advanced Task Manager (Free)
+Download Advanced Task Manager (Free, with ads)